Kwale County: Animal Farming

 The Nyika Plateau, which receives rainfall of less than 700mm, relies heavily on livestock farming.
 About two-thirds of the county is covered by the hinterland.

 According to the 2009 Census, there were 255,143 cattle, 349,755 goats, 83,133 sheep, and 433,827 indigenous chickens in the livestock population.
 Zebu and Boran cattle are the most common beef breeds, while Crosses of Ayrshire and Sahiwal cattle are the most common type for dairy.

 Despite the large number of livestock, production has remained low due to poor-quality breeds, inadequate husbandry, and high pest and disease occurrences.

 Livestock Off-Take Program

 In November 2021, the Kenya Red Cross Society began the Livestock Off-take and Cash Transfer initiatives in Kwale County to help livestock farmers avoid severe losses during the drought season.

-The livestock offtake programme includes purchasing, killing, and distributing livestock meat to local inhabitants.
+The livestock offtake programme includes purchasing, slaughtering and distributing livestock meat to local inhabitants.

-Mohammed Mwainzi, the Kwale County Coordinator for the Kenya Red Cross Society, said the off-take programme aims to reduce livestock deaths during the dry season and empower livestock caretakers to withstand the ravages of drought and famine.

 The price of each cow is between Sh 5,000 and Sh 6,000.

-The Kenyian government also launched a Sh40 million Livestock Off-take Programme in Kwale County as a response to reduce loss of animals to drought.
+The Kenyan government also launched a Sh40 million Livestock Off-take Programme in Kwale County as a response to reduce loss of animals to drought.
 Government Spokesperson Colonel (Rtd) Cyrus Oguna said 26,000 people in Kwale who have been affected by drought will get a monthly stipend of Sh3,000 via mobile money transfer platforms to help cushion and enhance their lives.